Mohan-raj80727/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 # NAME: MOHAN RAJ.S
 # REGISTER NO: 24901224
-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
+# EXPERIMENT 5: Monitoring soil moisture value in Thing speak cloud.
 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.
 # Apparatus required: